karthik/ddd/04-data-documenting-packaging.md

 * Data cannot be sublicensed, that is - a change to the existing license
 * There is also no warranty, so the person or people who obtained the data cannot be held liable.

-The journal PLOS Comp Bio requires that data submitted cannot be more restrictive than CC BY [@plot-comp-bio-data].
+The journal PLOS Comp Bio requires that data submitted cannot be more restrictive than CC BY [@plos-comp-bio-data].
 For a brief overview of the CC BY, suitable to include in a README, see @ccby-short.
 For the full license, see @ccby-long.

 **CC0**